 Still, at the other end of the scale, no one can possibly overlook those all-important men in make-up and the gender benders.
-They suddenly came out of the woodwork in their droves and frightened the life out of the masses, not only on the street but in the press and on our TV screens.
+They suddenly came out of the woodwork in their droves and frightened the life out of the masses, not only on the street but in the media.

 Scroll down and click if images don’t automatically roll out to the bottom of the page.
 Click on any image to enlarge.